 One reason—that is not heavily cited—is the growth of sports gambling.
 Specifically, the growing popularity of ‘prop bets’ (‘prop,’ short for ‘proposition’) has led to individuals wagering on how many shots a player, or saves a goalie, will register on a particular night.

 The definition of a shot is a scoring attempt where the puck is directed towards the opposing net, resulting in either a goal or a save by the goalie.
 Previously, the NHL would record a shot on net even if the puck would have clearly missed the net if the goalie did not interrupt its path.
 Given that the league and many of its teams are partnered with a sportsbook, the league has applied more scrutiny to shot attempts.
 A stricter definition of shot of net is now any scoring attempt where the puck would necessarily result in a goal but for the goalie’s save.
+Instead of having an observer tally the number of shots on net according to their own assessment, the league is now using puck-tracking technology to determine whether a puck directed towards the net would have entered the net absent the goalie–harmless shots attempts that would have missed the net but were counted as a goalie’s save are now excluded from records.

 Below is the official number of shots per team, per game in the ‘Salary Cap Era’ (data from Hockey-Reference.com).